Jewish views on slavery: Biblical era

 Ancient Israelite society allowed slavery; however, total domination of one human being by another was not permitted.
 Rather, slavery in antiquity among the Israelites was closer to what would later be called indentured servitude.
-Slaves were seen as an essential part of a Hebrew household.
 In fact, there were cases in which, from a slave's point of view, the stability of servitude under a family in which the slave was well-treated would have been preferable to economic freedom.